etishor/etishor.github.io/_posts/2011-11-03-ravendb-ensuredatabaseexists-extension-method.md

   - multi-database
   - RavenDb
 ---
 Just a quick hint for others like me, who spent some minutes searching for the EnsureDatabaseExists method when trying to use [RavenDb][1] with  Multi-Databases.
 EnsureDatabaseExists is an extension method on IDatabaseCommands defined in the Raven.Client.Extensions namespace.
-To make it work you need to add a using statement for this namespace.<!--more-->
+To make it work you need to add a using statement for this namespace.

+{% highlight c# linenos %}
-<pre class="brush:csharp">using Raven.Client;
+using Raven.Client;
 using Raven.Client.Extensions;

 using (DocumentStore store = new DocumentStore()